 You have the right to make a complaint at any time to your local supervisory authority for data protection issues.
 We would, however, appreciate the chance to deal with your concerns in the first instance.

-Digital Science's US affiliate, Digital Science & Research Solutions Inc. ("Digital Science US"), participates in the EU-US Privacy Shield.
-This Notice applies to personal data transferred to Digital Science US, in the United States, from the United Kingdom or European Economic Area, where transferred in reliance on the EU-US Privacy Shield (which is referred to in this Notice as EU Personal Data).
+Digital Science's US affiliate, Digital Science & Research Solutions Inc. ("Digital Science US"), participates in the EU-US Data Privacy Framework and the UK Extension to the EU-US Data Privacy Framework.
+This Notice applies to personal data transferred to Digital Science US, in the United States, from the European Economic Area and the United Kingdom, where transferred in reliance on the EU-US Data Privacy Framework and the UK Extension to the EU-US Data Privacy Framework (which is referred to in this Notice as EU Personal Data).

 - Disclosure for national security or law enforcement